soutoigor/another-weather-app/README.md

 # Another Weather App

 A project where you can get the location's weather by Geolocation or by city, consuming the [AccuWeather](https://developer.accuweather.com/) API.
-This project was made to test the **new VueJS 3**, its Composition API.
+This project was made to test the **new VueJS 3**, and its Composition API.

 ## Screenshots
 > Using the app